 Feed plain pumpkin to your dog

-As you can see, pumpkin puree is versatile.
+Pumpkin puree is versatile.
 It works well in both sweet and savory dishes.
 It also has some impressive nutrition benefits.
-Just a ½ cup of pure pumpkin delivers 4g of fiber to help you reach the recommended 25g per day.
+Just a ½ cup of pure pumpkin delivers 4g of fiber to help you reach the minimum recommended 25g fiber per day.

 Pumpkin puree is also an excellent source of the antioxidant, beta-carotene, widely researched for its potential cancer prevention, immune health, and vision supportive properties.
 So, even if you’re more a sweet potato pie than pumpkin pie fan, there’s room in the pantry for pumpkin!